Optimized Supergeo Design: A Scalable Framework for Geographic Marketing Experiments: Theoretical Justification for Proposition

 \begin{lemma}[Bounding design cost] Condition on the event of Lemma~\ref{lem:hac}.
 Then the candidate set $\mathcal{C}$ produced in Stage~1 contains a partition $\tilde{\mathcal P}$ such that

-where $\varepsilon$ is exactly the quantity defined in Proposition~\ref{prop:approx}. \end{lemma} \begin{proof}[Sketch] Mis-clustered nodes alter each Standardised Mean Difference term by at most $L\,\Delta$.
-Summing these perturbations and normalising yields the additive contribution $\kappa_{2}L\,\Delta$.
-Imperfect community separation adds $\kappa_{1}\rho_{out}/(\rho_{in}-\rho_{out})$.
-Together these give $\varepsilon$. \end{proof}
+where $\varepsilon$ is exactly the quantity defined in Proposition~\ref{prop:approx}. \end{lemma} \begin{proof}[Argument] By Assumption~\ref{assump:lipschitz}, mis-clustered nodes alter each Standardised Mean Difference term by at most $L\,\Delta$.
+Summing these perturbations over the finitely many covariates that enter the cost function and normalising by the pooled within-group standard deviations shows that the additional contribution to $\text{Cost}(\tilde{\mathcal P})$ is bounded by a term of the form $\kappa_{2}\Delta$.
+Likewise, imperfect community separation controlled by the ratio $\rho_{out}/(\rho_{in}-\rho_{out})$ contributes at most $\kappa_{1}\rho_{out}/(\rho_{in}-\rho_{out})$.
+These two effects together yield the definition of $\varepsilon$ in Proposition~\ref{prop:approx}. \end{proof}